Reprinted with updates from Homing In columns for November 2000 and October 2016.

 Adding a vertical "sense" whip or wire with proper signal phase resolves the rod or loop's inherent 180-degree ambiguity.
 More about the theory and practice of HF loops, rods and sense circuits is in the ARRL Handbook and my book "Transmitter Hunting---Radio Direction Finding Simplified."

-The USA doesn't have a favorite 80m receiver/antenna set yet, but good designs are available.
-Dale Hunt WB6BYU near Portland, OR developed a home-construction 80m ARDF set that was published in the September 2005 issue of QST Magazine.
-The receiver is VFO-controlled direct conversion design with about a 100 kHz tuning range that can be set anywhere in the 80/75m band.
+There are some very good 80-meter set designs by stateside hams.
+Dale Hunt WB6BYU near Portland, Oregon developed a home-construction 80m ARDF set that was published in the September 2005 issue of QST Magazine.
 The antenna is a 6-inch diameter air-core loop.
 Various prototype versions of Dale's design have been used with success in the USA and IARU Region 2 ARDF Championships.
 Bare circuit boards for this project ("WB6BYU 80-meter DF Receiver") are available from FAR Circuits in Illinois.
 A kit of parts for the loop and sense antennas is offered by Marvin Johnston KE6HTS.

 Jerry Boyd WB8WFK of Albuquerque is author of "You Can Build the Albuquerque FoxFinder80" in the November 2000 issue of 73 Amateur Radio Today Magazine.
 Jerry's prototype unit was used by a USA competitor at the 2000 ARDF World Championships in China.
 WB8WFK's Web site has updates on this project, including a PLL tuning modification.

-International rules for 80m ARDF call for transmitters to have 3 to 5 watts output, keyed CW.
-Frequency range is 3500 to 3600 KHz.
-A General class or higher license is required for the hider above 3525 KHz and Extra below 3525 KHz.
+International rules for 80m classic ARDF competitions require transmitters to have 3 to 5 watts output, sending keyed CW (A1).
+Frequency range is at least 3500 to 3600 KHz.
+Rules for the sprint event call for two sets of transmitters and two beacons, spaced at least 30 KHz apart, so receivers for the sprint should cover 3500 to 3620 KHz.
+In the USA, a Technician class or higher license is required for the hider between 3525 KHz and 3600 KHz.
+An Amateur Extra class license is required for 3500 to 3525 and above 3600 KHz.
 There's no license requirement for the foxhunters, of course.

 Most QRP crystal-controlled CW transmitters can be pressed into service as 80m foxes.
 See my article "Super-simple 80-meter ARDF Transmitter" in the November 2000 issue of 73 Amateur Radio Today Magazine for details of an excellent design by Rik Strobbe ON7YD.
 More information on this transmitter is at Rik's Web site.
 Circuit boards for this project ("ATX80 transmitter") are available from FAR Circuits in Illinois.
 The Hardware Sources page of this Homing In site has a parts update for this project.